A History of Cheesecake

-Until the year 146 B.C., cheesecakes were a strictly Greek cuisine.
+Until the year 146 B.C., cheesecakes were strictly Greek cuisine.
 However, when the Romans conquered the Greek Empire, they incorporated some Greek culture into their own.
 Thus they took with them the recipe for cheesecake.
 In fact, it was the Romans who first modified the original baking directions, incorporating eggs into the cheese mixture and adding a pastry shell.

 Over time, cheesecake’s popularity continued to grow, slowly permeating various European cultures until it made its way to England!
 It’s here where cheesecake made its first official, widely publicized debut.

 Henry VIII commissioned the publication of the first-ever cookbook in 1545.
 It’s no surprise that when it came to deciding what dishes would be included, he chose his favorite cheesecake recipe.
-His version instructed the baker to soak cheese in milk for up to three hours before straining the mixture and combining with eggs, butter, and sugar.
+His version instructed the baker to soak the cheese in milk for up to three hours before straining the mixture and combining it with eggs, butter, and sugar.
 Once blended, the mixture was ladled into a pastry shell and baked till golden brown.* Once the cake was cooled, it was ready to eat!

 Centuries later, the recipe traveled across the Atlantic Ocean, finding itself in America.
 It’s here the recipe received a whole new twist.

-It wasn’t until late in the 19th century Americans received their opportunity to take a crack at adding their own personal flair.
+It wasn’t until late in the 19th century that Americans received their opportunity to take a crack at adding their own personal flair.
 By adding cream cheese to the mixture, Americans were able to produce a far denser and creamier cake texture.
 This new variation became wildly popular in large cities, such as New York.
-In a sense, the addition of cream cheese redefined the dessert, creating a new category of cheesecake which would be known from then on as “New York Style Cheesecake.”
+In a sense, the addition of cream cheese redefined the dessert, creating a new category of cheesecake that would be known from then on as "New York Style Cheesecake"

 Today, almost every country has a unique twist on cheesecake.
 While the general recipe is always similar, the ingredients used widely vary.
 For example, in Germany, cottage cheese is the primary ingredient holding together the custard-like filling.
 In Japan, the custard is constructed from a slurry of cornstarch and egg whites.
 Italians use ricotta cheese and the Greeks use feta.
-Cheesecake in Chicago is made using sour cream while cheesecake in St. Louis is basically a butter ladened cake sandwiching a thick custard.* The list goes on and on…
+Cheesecake in Chicago is made using sour cream while cheesecake in St. Louis is basically a butter-ladened cake sandwiching a thick custard.* The list goes on and on…

 Wherever your travels take you, you will be able to order a slice of cheesecake.
 While it might not be the type of cheesecake you were anticipating, we can guarantee it will be exciting and different.

-Browse Our Amazing Cheesecake Selection Right Now!
+Browse Our Amazing Cheesecake Collection Right Now!